 h.
 Within 30 days of completion, applicants must submit copies of all receipts associated with the project confirming payment of project expenses.
 The SDA Design Committee will review the receipts and make a recommendation for payment of the approved amount of funding to the SDA board of directors.

 i.
-Upon approval by the SDA board of directors, a reimbursement check will be presented to the applicant equal to 50% of the approved project expenses equal to the amount of grant funding awarded, but not in excess of $10,000.
-The reimbursement check will be addressed to the applicant(s) named on the grant application form.
+Upon approval by the SDA board of directors, a reimbursement check will be presented to the applicant equal to 50% of the approved project expenses up to the amount of grant funding awarded, but not in excess of $10,000.
+The re- imbursement check will be addressed to the applicant(s) named on the grant application form and will be presented in person.

 j.
 SDA, by and through the Design Committee, is responsible for administering the grant program.
 SDA is solely responsible for overseeing the review of all applications, awarding grants, and authorizing the final disbursement of funding to selected applicants assuming their compliance with the rules and regulations stated herein.